-Domaine de la Solitude Reserve Secrete – The blend for this wine varies, depending on the vintage, on average, it’s 65% Grenache and 35% Syrah.
+Domaine de la Solitude Reserve Secrete – The blend for this wine varies, depending on the vintage, on average, it’s 50% Grenache and 50% Syrah.
 However, in some vintages, Mourvedre is also used as part of the blend.
 The wine made its debut with the 2000 vintage.
-The wine is aged in a combination of new French oak barrels that range from 30% to 60% of the wine, while the remainder of the production is aged in tank for about 16 months.
+The terroir is pure sandy soil with vines planted in the La Crau and Blachières lieux-dits.
+The wine is aged in a combination of new French oak barrels that range from 30% to 60% of the wine, while the remainder of the production is aged in foudre and tank for about 16 months.
 Only 250 cases are made each year.

 Domaine de la Solitude Cuvee Barberini – The wine was first made in the 1999 vintage.
 The name of the wine is a tribute to the original founders of the estate, the Barberini family.
-The wine is made by blending 80% Grenache and 20% Syrah.
+The wine is made by blending 45% Grenache and 45% Syrah with 10% Mourvedre, although that can vary widely.
+The wine comes from a rock and stone terroir.
 30% of the wine is aged in new, French oak barrels.
 The remainder of the wine is aged in tank for 18 months.
 The total production is close to 250 cases per year.

 Domaine de la Solitude Cuvee Cornelia Constanza made its debut in 2005.
 The name of the wine was chosen to honor an ancestor of the family, Cornelia Constanza Barberini.
 The wine is produced from 100% old vine Grenache.
+The vines are in a terroir of 100% sandy soil in the La Crau vineyard.
 The vines used for this wine are all more than 80 years of age.
-20% of the wine is aged in new, French oak barrels and the remainder is aged in vat for about 15 months.
+For the aging of the wine, 30% of the wine is aged in new, French oak barrels and the remainder is aged in vat and foudre for about 15 months.
 The production is on average 250 cases per vintage.